SanCamilloIRCCS-OndaLab/shiny-server/README.md

 The branch `main` of the repository is protected because it is synced with the website, which is automatically updated every time the branch main receive a new commit.
 (Currently the automation is not working.)

-In order to contribute work on a separate branch and send a pull request to merge the new app in `main`.
+In order to contribute work on a separate branch, or preferably fork the repository, and send a pull request to merge the new app in `main`.

 ### Implementing a new app